eMetaboHUB/Forum-DiseasesChem/README.md

 #### 3.5 MeSH, Chemont, ChEBI and CID labels

-Identifiers are not always convinients to study results and therefore, labels of MeSH descriptors, Chemont and ChEBI classes, or PubChem compounds can be more useful.
+Identifiers are not always convenient to explore results and therefore, labels of MeSH descriptors, Chemont and ChEBI classes, or PubChem compounds can be more useful.
 To retrieve labels of MeSH descriptors, Chemont and ChEBI classes, you can use the SPARQL endpoint by sending requests as indicated in the labels.rq file.
-Unfortunately, this can't be done for PubChem compounds as labels are not part of PubChem RDF data, only the IUPAC name being specify.
+Unfortunately, this can't be done for PubChem compounds as labels are not part of PubChem RDF data, only the IUPAC name being specify, but those can be retrieved using the [pubchem identifier exchange](https://pubchemdocs.ncbi.nlm.nih.gov/identifier-exchange-service).
 Label files are also provided on the sftp server (See on web-portal).

 ### 4 - Build a custom triplestore